 Rabeni believes the Wales result was just what the World Cup needed.
 "It was good for the tournament and the result was a blessing for the smaller nations," he said.

 "Now South Africa (their quarter-final in Marseille on Sunday instead of Wales) will be a do-or-die game.
-Anything can happen, but we'll play our own brand of rugby and if they let us play we'll cut them loose.
+Anything can happen, but we'll play our own brand of rugby and if they let us play we'll

 "If we put our minds together we can do it and the French support will go for Fiji because they love the small nations and we really appreciate the support we've had."